CRBS/cdeep3m/README.md

 * [Click here for instructions of a CDeep3M demorun 2][demorun2]

   Running short training and segmentation using data already loaded on the cloud (Runtime ~1h)
+* [How to train your own model and segment with CDeep3M][ownmodel]

+  This will guide you step-by-step through training a network and the prediction on your own data.

 ### Shutting AWS cloud down